Iowa Cow War: Early protests

-In relation to the testing, Muscatine KTNT radio station owner Norman G. Baker spread misinformation in southeastern Iowa about medical professionals, Iowa politicians, farming magazines, and Iowa universities.
+Muscatine KTNT radio station owner Norman G. Baker spread misinformation in southeastern Iowa about medical professionals, Iowa politicians, farming magazines, and Iowa universities.
 Baker's words caused farmers to rebel in Cedar County.
 In February 1931, two years after the adoption of the testing law, 1,000 farmers traveled by train from Tipton, Iowa, to the Iowa State Capitol in Des Moines.
 On arrival, they demanded that the Iowa Legislature make the tests optional.
 After the Legislature refused to do so, the farmers decided to act on their own.

-On March 9, 1931, over 500 people protested south of Tipton at a farm owned by E. C. Mitchell, who previously worked with four other farmers to resist the testing of their cows.
-Iowa veterinarians and 20 nearby police officers were at farmer William C. Butterbrodt's farm to test his cows for tuberculosis, northeast of Tipton.
+On March 9, 1931, over 500 people protested at the south of Tipton at a farm owned by E. C. Mitchell, who had previously worked with four other farmers to resist the testing of their cows.
+On April 14, 1931, Iowa veterinarians and 20 nearby police officers were at farmer William C. Butterbrodt's farm, northeast of Tipton, to test his cows for tuberculosis.
 Almost 1,000 protestors traveled to Butterbrodt's farm to block tests from being performed, although no acts of violence occurred.
 Another meeting was held at the Iowa State Capitol on March 19, 1931, with more than 1,500 people attending.
 Iowa Governor Dan Turner kept the mandatory testing in place.
-Veterinarian Peter Malcolm was forced off of E. C. Mitchell's farm in Cedar County on April 10, 1931, to review the tests of five cows.
-75 protestors confronted Malcolm and several officials, resulting in Iowa agent Earl Gaughenbaugh telling the farmers to leave.
+Veterinarian Peter Malcolm was forced off of E. C. Mitchell's farm in Cedar County on April 10, 1931, after Macolm succeeded in testing 12 cows.
+Seventy-five protestors confronted Malcolm and several officials, resulting in Iowa agent Earl Gaughenbaugh telling the farmers to leave.
 After a cow was identified as having tuberculosis, Mitchell had two protestors throw Malcolm off the land.
 Assistant Attorney General Oral Swift was pushed against a barbed wire fence.
-Mitchell said that he only allowed the testing to lead to "lead them on".
-Newspaper reporters were unable to write stories about the Mitchell farm incident due to protestors and The Des Moines Register and Tribune took photographs from the air that showed automobiles that were parked to prevent their cows from being tested.
+Mitchell said that he only allowed the testing to "lead them on".
+Newspaper reporters were unable to write stories about the Mitchell farm incident due to protestors and The Des Moines Register and Tribune took photographs from the air that showed automobiles that were parked to prevent the farmers' cows from being tested.
 Malcolm's tests on Mitchell's farm were going to expire soon and Turner met with some protesters in Iowa City.
 The National Guard was deployed to Cedar Rapids on the morning of Malcolm reviewing the test results, but they were sent home shortly after on the same day.
 The final step of testing succeeded without any issues and one bull had a reaction.
 The 15 farmers that met with Turner in Iowa City had an assembly at Butterbrodt's farm on April 14, 1931.
 Turner said that only the farmers' elected representative could change the testing law.
-Smaller conflicts continued to happen with veterinarians being forced from farms.
+Smaller conflicts continued to happen with veterinarians' being forced from farms.